The Terra Nova Expedition - 1910-1913

 At the bottom of the Beardmore Glacier Evans began to show the signs of scurvy, his joints especially in his legs were painful and he was passing blood.
 By the 11th of Feb, Evans could no longer pull the sledge or even walk, he ordered Crean and Lashly to leave him behind, instead they put him on the sledge with over 100 miles still to go.
 By the 18th of Feb, they still had 35 miles left, a distance they reckoned would take another 4-5 days to reach and just 2 days food left, it wasn't certain that Evans would survive even if they managed to get him back to base in this time.

-Crean and Lashly decided that Crean should walk the last miles alone to fetch a rescue party.
+Crean and Lashly agreed that Crean should walk the last miles alone to fetch a rescue party.
 With three biscuits, a small amount of chocolate and just the clothes he stood up in, he set off.
 It took him 18 hours to reach the hut where almost on the point of collapse, he found Atkinson and Girev who were able to set off for Evans and Lashly with a dog team bringing them back alive.
-A blizzard hit just after Crean arrived at the hut, an event that would probably have killed him had he been caught out in it during his march, as it was it delayed Atkinson and Girev's departure by a day and a half.
-Evans was brought back, he was at the edge of death and was invalided back to England when the Terra Nova sailed north for the winter, he recovered fully and was back with the Terra Nova for the final summer.
+A blizzard hit just after Crean arrived at the hut, an event that would probably have killed him had he been caught out in it during his march.
+As it was, the blizzard delayed Atkinson and Girev's departure by a day and a half.
+Evans was brought back, he was at the edge of death and was invalided back to England when the Terra Nova sailed north for the winter, he recovered fully and was back with the Terra Nova at the end of the year for the final summer.
 Crean and Lashly were awarded the Albert Medal for their efforts in saving Evans.

 The Search Party